 Note: If you haven’t downloaded the Pacer app yet, download Pacer now for free (on mobile)!

 Try these before your walk

-Eating a light instead of a heavy meal is optimal before a walk.
-It will help avoid weighing you down so you’re not sluggish when walking.
-Eating a large meal can also make you feel tired, which can interrupt your walking plans!
+A light meal or snack is better than a large, heavy meal before a walk.
+The more you eat, the more it will weigh you down and make you feel tired, which can interrupt your walking plans!
 Having a light snack consisting of easily-digested carbohydrates is a great idea.